fabianishere/udm-iptv/README.md

 | IPTV_LAN_INTERFACES     | Interfaces on which IPTV should be made available                                                       | br0                                |
 | IPTV_IGMPPROXY_DEBUG    | Enable debugging for igmpproxy                                                                          | false                              |

 The configuration is written to `/etc/udm-iptv.conf` (within UniFi OS).
-Note that the contents of this file are updated according to the values specified in the `debconf` database (as a result of the configuration dialog), causing manual changes to this file to not be persisted across updates.

 ### Upgrading
 Upgrading the installation of udm-iptv is achieved by downloading a new version